Local Citation Recommendation with Hierarchical-Attention Text Encoder and SciBERT-based Reranking: Related Work

 Supervised methods for citation recommendation rely on the availability of numerous labeled data for training.
-While it is simple to construct a dataset for global citation recommendation \cite{bhagavatula-etal-2018-content}, it is more challenging to assemble a dataset for local citation recommendation because the latter requires parsing the full text of papers to extract the local contexts and finding citations that are also available in the dataset, which eliminates a large bulk of data.
+It is challenging to assemble a dataset for local citation recommendation due to the need of parsing the full text of papers to extract the local contexts and finding citations that are also available in the dataset, which eliminates a large bulk of data.
 Therefore, existing datasets on local citation recommendation are usually limited in size.
 For example, the ACL-200 \cite{medic-snajder-2020-improved} and the FullTextPeerRead \cite{jeong2019context} contain only thousands of papers.
 One of the largest datasets is RefSeer used in Medi{\'c} and {\v{Snajder}} \cite{medic-snajder-2020-improved}, which contains $0.6$ million papers in total, but this dataset is not up-to-date as it only contains papers prior to 2015.
-This motivates the creation of a novel dataset.
+Although unarXive \cite{saier_unarxive_2020}, a large dataset for citation recommendation, exists, this dataset does not meet the needs of our task because: 1) papers in unarXive are not parsed in a structured manner.
+For example, the abstract is not separated from the full text, which makes it difficult to construct a global context in our experiments; 2) the citation context is usually a single sentence containing a citation marker, even if the sentence does not contain sufficient contextual information, e.g., ``For details, see [\#]''.
+These caveats motivate the creation of a novel dataset of high quality.